Stay-at-Home Mom Jobs: Uncover Possibilities, Avoid Scams, and Find Balance

 The education and childcare sectors have been largely female-oriented.
 In fact, over 73 percent of educators and almost 95 percent of childcare workers are women.5 So it is no wonder that these fields can offer work-from-home jobs for stay-home moms.
 And some of them don't require a lot of additional training, so it can be relatively easy for you to get started.
 Check out some of your choices:

 Childcare provider—You are already staying home with your kids, so why not welcome some other kids into your home in order to supplement your income?
 This is actually one of the most popular choices when it comes to jobs for moms at home.
-It does not take a lot to get started and you could charge an hourly rate in the range of $5.00 to $10.00 or a daily rate of $30.00 to $50.00.
-You will want to research the going rates in your community so that your fees are comparable.
+It does not take a lot to get started and you could charge an hourly rate in the range of $8.00 to $15.00.6 You will want to research the going rates in your community so that your fees are comparable.
 And you will also want to be sure to check your local laws and regulations to make sure that you are operating within them.

 English language teacher—Your excellent English-speaking and writing abilities could prove to be a valuable asset.
 When it comes to good stay-at-home mom jobs, online English language training could be the way to go.
 Parents around the world want their children to learn how to speak, read, and write English.
 As a result, many virtual companies have been established to meet this demand.
 You could get hired to teach English to international students even if you do not have prior teaching experience.
 And since you are often teaching students on the other side of the globe, you may get to work at night after your kids are in bed.